 Shortly after I returned to live in Manchester (from Durham), I managed to pick up three £60 penalty notices for driving in bus lanes in just two weeks.
 I felt furious, but could not immediately figure out why.
 It just 'didn't feel fair'.

 Each incident occurred at the same place, when I was exiting a multi-storey car park at Manchester Royal Infirmary and turning onto Oxford Rd.
 All three fines arrived in my post a few weeks after my first infringement.
+(I'm not so dumb as to knowingly repeat a painful mistake!)
 I asked myself why I felt so hard done by:

 If I'd received the first notice within 48 hours, I would not have driven down the same road again.